What is Asbestos?

 - Chrysotile asbestos comprises roughly 95 percent of asbestos used worldwide.

-Contact Our Mesothelioma Lawyers
+Our Illinois Mesothelioma Lawyers Serve Clients Nationwide

 Exposure to asbestos doesn’t mean that a person will automatically develop mesothelioma, asbestosis, or another asbestos disease.
 However, asbestos is the only cause of mesothelioma and asbestosis and can be a contributing factor to the development of other types of cancer.
-In many cases, people with mesothelioma asbestos related illnesses or another asbestos cancer can file suit to hold the parties behind their exposure to asbestos accountable.
+In many cases, people with mesothelioma asbestos-related illnesses or another asbestos cancer can file suit to hold the parties behind their exposure to asbestos accountable.

 Contact us today at (844) 256-8685 for a free legal consultation with an asbestos attorney.